Why do SACREs exist?

 What are humanist aims for RE syllabuses?

-Ideally, every child would know something about Humanism and the BHA by the end of KS3-4.
-Agnostic and atheist students would know that their beliefs are shared by many reasonable people and that the BHA exists to represent humanist views.
-They would know about humanist ceremonies.
-They would have been taught that most moral values are shared by those of all faiths and none, because they arise out of human nature and society.
-Humanism would be taught as a belief system alongside the major religions, with its beliefs, values, practices and history given appropriate attention.
+Ideally, every child should know something about Humanism and Humanists UK by the end of KS3-4.
+Agnostic and atheist students should know that their beliefs are shared by many reasonable people and that Humanists UK exists to represent humanist views.
+They should know about humanist ceremonies.
+They should have been taught that most moral values are shared by those of all faiths and none, because they arise out of human nature and society.
+Humanism sgould be taught as a belief system alongside the major religions, with its beliefs, values, practices and history given appropriate attention.

-Within a subject called Religious Education, this can prove difficult, though the non-statutory National Framework for RE (QCA, 2004) recommends that all pupils have the opportunity to study Humanism - but at the very least humanists can demand an RE syllabus which uses inclusive language.
-If the syllabus includes non-theistic beliefs, Humanism can be introduced as a major and well organised example, with officiants, speakers, and educational resources available through the BHA.
+Within a subject called Religious Education, this can prove difficult, though the non-statutory National Framework for RE (QCA, 2004) recommends that all pupils have the opportunity to study Humanism – but at the very least humanists can demand an RE syllabus which uses inclusive language.
+If the syllabus includes non-theistic beliefs, Humanism can be introduced as a major and well organised example, with officiants, speakers, and educational resources available through Humanists UK .

 How to get onto your local SACRE